nikitavoloboev/data/finance/finance.md

 # Finance
 For my own personal finance, I budget all my money with [YNAB](https://www.youneedabudget.com).

-[YNAB ideology](https://www.youneedabudget.com/method/) methodology for managing money is extremely effective as it allows one to be be more proactive with budgeting and spending.
+[YNAB methodology](https://www.youneedabudget.com/method/) for managing money is extremely effective as it allows one to be be more proactive with budgeting and spending.
 It lets me know how much money I have and how much money I can spend on any given category.
 I find this proactive approach in dealing with money very freeing and powerful.

 Below are the categories I use in YNAB: